-Why are we conducting this study?
+Why are we carrying out this study?

 Malaria is a major global health problem.
-It is a potentially fatal disease caused by a parasite, which is transmitted to people by mosquitoes.
-Each year there are more than 200 million cases and over 400,000 deaths worldwide, most of which (61%) occur in children under 5 years old.
+It is a potentially fatal disease in humans caused by a parasite.
+The parasite lives in mosquitoes and is transmitted from person-to-person by mosquitoes.
+Each year there are more than 200 million cases of malaria and over 400,000 deaths worldwide.
+Two thirds of these deaths occur in children under 5 years old.
 There is a great need for new ways to reduce the spread of malaria by mosquitoes.

-Pfs25-IMX313/Matrix-M1 is a new 'transmission-blocking vaccine' for malaria.
-The vaccine aims to cause the body to produce an immune response which blocks the malaria parasite developing in the mosquito, so that when the mosquito next bites, it cannot infect another person with malaria.
-This means that unlike other vaccines, Pfs25-IMX313/Matrix-M1 does not aim to protect the person being vaccinated from disease but instead to reduce risk of infection to other people.
+Pvs25-IMX313/Matrix-M1 is a new 'transmission-blocking vaccine' for malaria.
+The aim is that the vaccine will cause the body to produce an immune response against the parasite which causes malaria.
+Then, if that vaccinated person is bitten by a mosquito, the antibodies they have generated will be taken up by that mosquito.
+This stops the malaria parasite developing in the mosquito, so that when the mosquito next bites, it cannot infect another person with malaria.
+This means that unlike other vaccines, Pvs25-IMX313/Matrix-M1, hereafter referred to as "the vaccine", does not aim to protect the person being vaccinated from disease but instead to reduce risk of infection to other people.
 In this way, if effective, a transmission-blocking vaccine could stop onward transmission of malaria and bring down the number of cases in the whole population.